Iran’s neighbours brace for fallout as war threatens new refugee crisis

 What makes the current situation in Iran particularly urgent is the scale of its population, say analysts.

 Syria had approximately 21 million people at the start of its civil war.
 Iran has roughly 90 million.
-The Syrian conflict caused more than 13 million people to be displaced, including more than 6 million who fled the country.
+The Syrian conflict caused more than 13 million people to be displaced, including about six million who fled the country.

 A proportionate displacement from Iran would represent a humanitarian crisis with few modern parallels.
-To put it into perspective, if a country of 90 million experienced the exact same scale of crisis as Syria, nearly 56 million people would be forced to flee their homes, and nearly 26 million of them would become international refugees.
+To put it into perspective, if a country of 90 million experienced the same scale of crisis as Syria, nearly 56 million people would be forced to flee their homes, and nearly 26 million of them would become international refugees.

 Gusseinov said such a scale of displacement and the capacity of international aid agencies is “fundamentally mismatched”.